Muscle twitchingMuscle fasciculation; Fasciculations of muscle

 Muscle twitching is caused by minor muscle contractions in the area, or uncontrollable twitching of a muscle group that is served by a single motor nerve fiber.

 Muscle cramps are when a muscle gets tight (contracts) without you trying to tighten it, and it does not relax.
 Cramps may involve all or part of on...

 Muscle twitches are minor and often go unnoticed.
 Some are common and normal.
 Others are signs of a nervous system disorder.

-Nervous system conditions that can cause muscle twitching:
+Nervous system conditions that can cause muscle twitching include:

-- Amyotrophic lateral sclerosis (ALS - Lou Gehrig's disease)
+- Amyotrophic lateral sclerosis ( ALS - Lou Gehrig disease)

-- Damage to the nerve that leads to a muscle
+- Neuropathy or damage to the nerve that leads to a muscle

 - Spinal muscular atrophy

 - Weak muscles (myopathy)